zlatsal/css2video/README.md

 ```
 $ npm install
 ```
-Add ffmpeg.bin file into project folder or use one already there.
+Add ffmpeg.bin file into a project folder or use one already there.

 ## How to use